 Montgomery's literary works have spurred not only general and academic interest in her writings, but also great interest in the Prince Edward Island places where she was born, lived and loved attracting visitors to the province since the publication of her first novel Anne of Green Gables in 1908.

 Located at New London corner, the Lucy Maud Montgomery Birthplace is an important landmark in its community and to the province.

-Source: Culture and Heritage Division, PEI Department of Tourism and Culture, Charlottetown, PE C1A 7N8
+Source: Heritage Places records, PEI Department of Education, Early Learning & Culture, Charlottetown, PE C1A 7N8

 The heritage value of the building is shown in the following character-defining elements:

 - the wood frame and wood shingle construction